The Academic Program

 Some students elect to fulfill the requirements for two separate majors.
 This choice helps focus the plan of study but greatly reduces one’s freedom in electing courses each semester.

-Students wishing to declare a second major must formally file their plan with the registrar by the end of full-term course withdrawal period in the first term of the senior year.
+Students wishing to declare a second major must formally file their plan with the registrar by the full-term course withdrawal deadline in the first term of the senior year.

 The form filed first will be considered the primary major, unless the registrar is informed that the second form filed is to be the primary major.
 Students who elect to complete a double major must let each supervising department or program know that a second major is being pursued.